xaionaro-go/echox/website/content/cookbook/auto-tls.md

 +++
-title = "Auto TLS"
+title = "Auto TLS Recipe"
-description = "Automatic TLS certificates from Let's Encrypt example for Echo" [menu.main] name = "Auto TLS" parent = "cookbook"
+description = "Automatic TLS certificates from Let's Encrypt recipe for Echo" [menu.main] name = "Auto TLS" parent = "cookbook"
 +++

-This example shows how to obtain TLS certificates for a domain automatically from Let's Encrypt. `Echo#StartAutoTLS` accepts an address which should listen on port `443`.
+This recipe demonstrates how to obtain TLS certificates for a domain automatically from Let's Encrypt. `Echo#StartAutoTLS` accepts an address which should listen on port `443`.

 Browse to `https://<DOMAIN>`.
 If everything goes fine, you should see a welcome